 The video below shows Eric, age 8, explaining his solution to 4x + 5 = 2x + 13 on the Teacher's Demonstration Balance Scale.

 "Hands-On Equations has been enthusiastically received by students, parents, and teachers," says Borenson.
 "The most common statement we hear from teachers is "I love the program!"
 The educational write Julia Steiny expresses her delight in what she found as she visited a 5th-grade class using the program in her article, "Fifth graders having a blast with algebra."

 More recently, Borenson developed app versions of Hands-On Equations.
 There is a free version called The Fun Way to Learn Algebra, as well as paid versions: Hands-On Equations 1, 2 and 3 for IOS, Android, and Kindle devices.
 Hands-On Equations 1 is also available for Windows 8.1 and Windows 10.
 The apps have obtained an average rating of 4.75.
-Here is a review by Smart Apps for Kids.

 The Fun Way to Learn Algebra app

 One surprise was that many of the five-star reviews came from adults who had not experienced prior success with algebra.
 For example, one user wrote, "This app taught me in 5 minutes what I could never understand in algebra."
 Another wrote, "I'm terrified of mathematics and once I practiced with this, it really opened up a whole new world for me and made me feel so comfortable with algebra."

 Henry Borenson, Inventor of Hands-On Equations Allentown, PA: November 2016 -For more information on Hands-On Equations or Borenson and Associates, Inc. write to email@example.com